-I was looking through my mom’s old recipe card box and I found this recipe for Lemon Mallow Pie.
-A no-bake lemon pie made with marshmallows.
-This easy, and amazingly delicious pie is made even better with a Nilla Wafer pie crust.
+I was looking through my mom's old recipe card box, and I found this recipe for Lemon Mallow Pie.
+A no-bake, lemon marshmallow pie.
+This easy and amazingly delicious pie is made even better with a Nilla Wafer pie crust.

 This recipe was updated in August 2020 with new photos and ingredient alternatives.

-My mom’s original recipe called for a baked 9″ pie shell.
-I decided to a use a cookie pie crust using Nilla Wafers.
+My mom's original recipe called for a baked 9" pie shell.
+I decided to use a cookie pie crust using Nilla Wafers.

 For the pie...